mgonto/restangular/README.md

 # Methods description

-There're 2 sets of methods.
+There're 3 sets of methods.
 Collections have some methods and elements have others.
+There're are also some common methods for all of them

 ## Element methods
 * **get([queryParams, headers])**: Gets the element.
 Query params and headers are optionals